Accreditations and Memberships

 The International Baccalaureate offers a continuum of international education.
 The programmes encourage both personal and academic achievement, challenging students to excel in their studies and in their personal development.

-ISZL is an IB World School and is accredited to run all three IB programmes
+ISZL is an International Baccalaureate World School and is accredited to run four IB programmes

 - IB Primary Years Programme (PYP) for students from Early Years 1 to Grade 5